smejdil/zabbix-edu/README.md

 # Deploy zabbix servers on GCP

-This small project is used for install EDU servers with Zaabix 5 on CentOS-8.
+This small project is used for install EDU servers with Zabbix 5 on CentOS-8.

 # Dependencies

-- Package on dektop - google-cloud-sdk		Google Cloud SDK for Google Cloud Platform
+- Package on dektop - google-cloud-sdk - Google Cloud SDK for Google Cloud Platform
-- Package on dektop - py37-cloudflare			Wrapper for the Cloudflare v4 API
+- Package on dektop - py37-cloudflare - Wrapper for the Cloudflare v4 API

 # How it works